mennylevinski/secuditor-lite/SECURITY.md

 ### How to report

-Please report security issues via one of the following methods:
+Please report security issues via the official email: info@secuditor.com

-* GitHub **Private Security Advisory** (preferred, if available)
-* Direct contact with the maintainer through the official repository communication channels

 When reporting, please include: